 As a personal preference, I always do as much as I can on the way to my destination as I know I will be tired and ready to get home after.

-So far, Conwy Castle has been my favorite castle to photography in Wales.
+So far, Conwy Castle has been my favourite castle to photograph in Wales.
 It is situated on the water, in front of a long bridge that provides some amazing compositions.

 We had a moody evening with only grey skies, which suited it nicely.
-However, my favorite shots came after dark, when the lights came on and the castle stole all the attention.
+However, my favourite shots came after dark, when the lights came on and the castle stole all the attention.